Eschatologue/CM_wiki/docs/class/cleric/destruction.md

 # Destruction Domain

-> *Bring the World to its Ends* - Written by Eschathologue
+> *Through Destruction, Balance is Restored - Written by Eschathologue*

 The Spire of Destruction governs the natural force of entropy that drives the cycle of existence.
 Destruction is not an act of malice, but a necessary stage in the cosmic balance.
 It is the counterpart to creation, ensuring that from the ashes of what was, new growth and renewal may arise.